Mount Rushmore: Flora and fauna

 Black Hills granitic peaks and ponderosa pine forest, MRNM.
 The effect of a pine beetle outbreak can be seen among the trees.

-The flora and fauna of Mount Rushmore are similar to those of the rest of the Black Hills region of South Dakota.
+The flora and fauna of Mount Rushmore are characteristic of the larger Black Hills region of South Dakota.
 The forested areas of the park are largely composed of ponderosa pine, with the majority of it consisting of old-growth stands.
 Other tree species are found individually or in small groves and include quaking aspen, bur oak, white spruce, and paper birch.
 Nine species of shrubs grow near Mount Rushmore.
 There are also a wide variety of wildflowers, including common blanketflower, common sunflower, purple coneflower, upright prairie coneflower, pale agoseris, sawsepal penstemon, Lewis flax, purple prairie clover, wild bergamot, and hoary vervain.
 Towards higher elevations, plant life becomes sparser.

 Avibase lists 154 species of birds as occurring within the park.
 Common birds include turkey vultures, red-tailed hawks, red-naped sapsuckers, white-breasted nuthatches, mountain bluebirds, and dark-eyed juncos.
 Herps found in the park include western chorus frogs and northern leopard frogs, along with several species of snake.
 Grizzly Bear Creek and Starling Basin Creek, the two streams in the memorial, support fish such as longnose dace and brook trout.